kariya/tiny-dasm/README.md

 It's too tedious.
 But this is an TINY assembler.

 ### use C value as immediate
-Even if yo want to write
+Even if you want to write
 ```C
   int x = ...;
   emit([[mov r0, x]]);